markjprice/cs12dotnet8/docs/errata/improvements.md

 In both of these sections, I show example code that calls the `ReadLine` method of the `Console` class.
 This method declares that it could return a `string` value or a `null` value (`string?`).

-In the next edition, I will add a little bit more explanation.
+In the next edition, on page 120 I will change the method name to `GetAuthorName` and I will add a little bit more explanation.
 For example:

 The `ReadLine` method reads the next line of input from the standard input stream.
 If the user presses *Enter* without typing anything, `ReadLine` will return an empty `string`, not `null`.
 In typical console apps, `ReadLine` returns `null` only if the end-of-stream (EOF) is reached.
 This is not something that can usually be achieved by user input in a standard console environment since EOF is typically signaled by the console being closed or redirected input being fully consumed.